clamintus/ONScripter-NX/README.md

     - SMPEG2: `pacman -S --needed switch-smpeg2`
     - libvorbis: `pacman -S --needed switch-libvorbis`
 - **IMPORTANT!** At the time of writing this, the switch-sdl2_ttf package available through devkitPro pacman is broken and causes the app to not display text properly.
-If it happens to you, please see the following section for building the external libraries, where I've provided a patch for switch-sdl2_ttf.
+If it happens to you, please see [the following section for building the external libraries](#building-external-libraries), where I've provided a patch for switch-sdl2_ttf.
 - If you want to integrate all your game files in one executable, put them in the `romfs` folder
 - In your open shell, `cd` to the folder of this repository
-- Run `make`
+- Run `make`.
+If you want to enable HD support, do `make FORCE_HD=1` instead.
+See [HD support remarks](#hd-support-remarks).

 ### Building external libraries
 - Open the shell (devkitPro MSYS if on Windows)